matthew-cheney/vocab-farming/README.md

 How to: https://cloud.google.com/translate/docs/basic/setup-basic

-After you set up the API, you will have to set the GOOGLE_APPLICATION_CREDENTIALS environment variable every time you start a new terminal session.
+After you set up the API, you will have to set the GOOGLE_APPLICATION_CREDENTIALS environment variable every time you start a new terminal session:

+export GOOGLE_APPLICATION_CREDENTIALS=\<path_to_api_key\>